Solo performance of concert works

 The films below are recordings of my solo compositions, arrangements and of the great guitar repertoire.
+Please scroll down for easier solo guitar music for learners.

 ‘What a wonderful world’ as sung by louis armstrong